Pre-Health Advising: Nursing (RN, NP) Preparation

 BI 331: Microbiology Lab

 i Prerequisites vary by school.
 While some programs require this course, others may not.
-Research specific schools that interest you to be sure you meet any additional requirements.
+Research individual programs to determine whether you would like to add this to your graduation plan.

 ii These courses are prerequisites for UO’s anatomy & physiology sequence.
 They are not typically prerequisites for nursing school.

 iiii This course is not required by nursing programs.
-It is a co-requisite for general chemistry I at UO.
+It is a co-requisite/prerequisite for general chemistry I at UO.

 Questions?
 Email pre-health advisors at prehealthadvising@uoregon.edu.